thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics.md

 ### The registration concept

-Inspecting the default case $\eqref{residual}$, MFront provides access to the flux names, shapes and values when performing the constitutive update and the corresponding gradient.
+Inspecting the default case $\eqref{residual}$, MFront provides access to the flux names, shapes and values when performing the constitutive update and also to the corresponding gradient.
 The definition of the tangent operator blocks inside the MFront behaviour also gives access to the block structure $\text{blocks}(i)$ for each flux.
 The remaining information which must be provided from the FEniCS side are the unknown field $u$ and its discretization space $V$, the chosen integration measure $\dx$ (through the `quadrature_degree` keyword) and, finally, the expression of each declared gradients $\bg_i$ in terms of the unknown field $u$.
 This step is what we call *registration* of each gradient which will be discussed in depth in the demos.
 Let us just mention that the gradients can registered using the `register_gradient` method of the `MFrontNonlinearProblem` class or via an automatic procedure if the gradient name matches predefined common gradient objects e.g. `"Strain"`, `"TemperatureGradient"`, etc.

 ## The `MFrontOptimisationProblem` class